 TideTalk

 Driven by climate change, rising sea levels pose a serious threat to the next generation.
-This includes college students, as millions live in coastal cities but are unaware of the issue - only 27% of students discuss climate change information in regular conversation (Head, 2024).
-For my Human-Centered Design Methods Final, I designed TideTalk as an interactive keychain to spark on-campus conversation about rising sea level.
+This includes college students, as millions live in coastal cities but are unaware of the issue.
+Only 27% of students discuss climate change information in regular conversation (Head, 2024), so for my Human-Centered Design Methods class, I designed TideTalk as an interactive keychain to spark on-campus conversation.

-To simulate the constraints of a real design brief, materials were limited to an Arduino circuit, basic sensors, and a 8" x 5" x 1.5” plastic box.
+To mimic the constraints of a real design brief, materials were limited to an Arduino circuit, basic sensors, and a 8" x 5" x 1.5” plastic box.

 Gesture activation.
 TideTalk is triggered by swiping to the right, creating easy yet personal involvement for the user.